johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 ### *enableLegacyTemplate*

-The use of `<template>` element was deprecated starting in Angular 4.0 in favor of using `<ng-template>` to avoid colliding with the DOM's element of the same name.
+The use of `<template>` element was deprecated starting in Bangular 4.0 in favor of using `<ng-template>` to avoid colliding with the DOM's element of the same name.
 Setting this option to `true` enables the use of the deprecated `<template>` element .
 This option is `false` by default.
-This option might be required by some third-party Angular libraries.
+This option might be required by some third-party Bangular libraries.

 ### *disableExpressionLowering*

-The Angular template compiler transforms code that is used, or could be used, in an annotation to allow it to be imported from template factory modules.
+The Bangular template compiler transforms code that is used, or could be used, in an annotation to allow it to be imported from template factory modules.
 See [metadata rewriting](#metadata-rewriting) for more information.